Gregorian Rock combines ancient with modern to create a serene, yet pummeling sound.

 Bio, long version

-Although keyboards are my main instruments, today I also play a WX7 midi wind controller and Chapman Stick.
+Although keyboards are my main instruments, I also play a WX7 midi wind controller (an electronic wind instrument - EWI) and Chapman Stick.

 - Frost frost.life